JakeChapeskie/MyoScripts/README.md

 * hold fist and move left, right, up and down to move camera/map
 * hold fist and turn cw and ccw to zoom

+##2048
+Tested and developed on 2048 in google chrome for Windows

+**Controls**
+* Move up down left and right to move
+* thumbToPinky toggle unlock
+* fist to reset zero/dead zone

 ##SolidWorks Controller
 Tested and developed on SolidWorks 2014 for Windows